martinchernyavskiy/Notes/CS/Hardware/ECE 252/Abstraction Layers.md

+?
-*Used for managing complexity which allows to design more and more complex systems and software.*
+*Used for managing complexity which allows to design more and more complex systems and software.
+Allows for specialized teams to focus on designing one part and not the whole thing.*

 ## Categories: